RasaHQ/rasa/docs/dialogue-elements/completing-tasks.rst

      -
        - ( what's your email address?
        - why do you need to know that?
-       - ( I need your email so I can send you a confirmation -
+       - ( I need your email so I can send you a confirmation a -
        - ( are you currently a premium customer?
        - what do you mean?